Search

 Example of image classification: The deep learning model returns classes along with the detection probability (confidence).

 The algorithms segregate the image into a series of its most prominent features, lowering the workload on the final classifier.
 These characteristics give the classifier an idea of what the image represents and what class it might be considered into.
-The characteristic extraction process makes up the most important step in categorizing an image as the rest of the steps depend on it.
+The characteristic extraction process is the most important step in categorizing an image.
+The rest of the steps in the process depend on this extraction process.

 Image classification, particularly supervised classification, is also reliant hugely on the data fed to the algorithm.
 A well-optimized classification dataset works great in comparison to a bad dataset with data imbalance based on class and poor quality of images and image annotations.